 If you’re not already familiar, get to know the ownership division of sewer lines in your municipality.
 Throughout the US, we have two main sewer systems.
 One manages storm water, and one manages waste.
 Two systems exist for a reason.
 Keeping these two systems separate prevents toxic waste (or effluent) from polluting the system that manages rainwater, and it prevents rainwater from overwhelming the sanitation system.
 All the same, homeowners or tenants occasionally apply a mix-and-match approach and connect downspouts from their gutters to the sanitary sewer system in a misguided effort to manage rainfall.
 This may not be an issue if you manage apartments and other units where lawn care doesn’t typically come under the purview of the tenants, but for landlords managing detached homes, it’s worth checking now and again.
 Mixed-use of these systems is against building codes, and you don’t want to find yourself in need of a plumber because leaves, mud, and rainwater are overwhelming or clogging the pipes that should only be managing sanitation.

-De-clogging agents.
 Liquid de-clogging agents seem like a perfect solution to a minor clog.
-All that you or the tenant has to do is unscrew the lid, pour a bit down the drain, and voila!
+All that you or your tenant needs to do is unscrew the lid, pour a bit down the drain, and voila!
 The clog dissipates.
-The problem with de-clogging agents is that in addition to breaking apart a clog, they can break down the piping itself, causing more plumbing problems.
+However, the problem with de-clogging agents is that in addition to breaking apart a clog, they can break down the piping itself, causing more plumbing problems.
 What is more, de-clogging agents can pose dangers for you or the plumber when you need to break up a more serious clog or you are investigating the health of your pipes.
 The substances in de-clogging agents can be harmful if it comes into contact with your skin.
 If you think a de-clogging agent might be OK to use but you aren’t sure, consult a plumber.

-Anything other than water, waste, shampoo, conditioner, soap or toilet bowl and shower cleaner.
-If you are curious about the sorts of things people have tried to flush or pour down their drains, ask the plumber about his or her experiences the next time you hire one for routine maintenance or a repair.
+Anything other than water, waste, shampoo, conditioner, soap, or toilet bowl and shower cleaner should not go down the drain.
+If you are curious about the sorts of things people have tried to flush or pour down their drains, ask the plumber about his or her experiences the next time you hire one for routine maintenance.
 People have tried to flush or wash away everything from floss to clothing to sanitary napkins to drugs.
-While it’s true that people accidentally lose items down the drain all the time (think of people whose wedding ring slips off or those cringe-inducing moments when a person’s cell phone or wallet pops out of a back pocket and into the toilet bowl), people intentionally attempt to dispose of non-plumbing-friendly items through their plumbing all the time too.
+While it’s true that people accidentally lose items down the drain all the time (think of people whose wedding ring slips off or those cringe-inducing moments when a person’s cell phone or wallet pops out of a back pocket and into the toilet bowl), there are also people who intentionally attempt to dispose of non-plumbing-friendly items through their plumbing all the time.

 It may be worth explaining in your lease agreement that plumbers can sometimes find and retrieve items that tenants attempt to flush down the drain (more often than most people might think), and that you prohibit renters from attempting to flush or drain away anything that the sanitary or stormwater sewer systems were not designed to handle.
 There really is an “out of sight, out of mind” mentality about plumbing, and cautioning your renters to the reality that things aren’t guaranteed to disappear down the drain forever may dissuade them from trying to do away with incriminating or embarrassing items.
 It may also encourage them not to be lazy about flushing or draining away things that they know shouldn’t go down the pipes.